 - Datura wrightii (Wright’s datura) – native to California.
 The seeds and flowers may not be psychoactive.

-- Datura ceratocaula (tornaloco; “maddening plant”) – a powerful narcotic, this is a rare species which grows in Mexico
+- Datura ceratocaula (tornaloco; “maddening plant”) – a powerful narcotic, this is a rare species that grows in Mexico

 - Datura leichhardtii (Australian thorn apple) – native to Australia

 - Datura quercifolia (oak-leaf datura) – native to Texas, Arizona, and Mexico

 The effects of all species of datura are similar since they contain the same alkaloids.

 The active substances, tropane alkaloids (scopolamine and atropine), are mainly contained in the flowers and seeds of the plant.
 The potency of the antimuscarinic anticholinergic substances of the plant depends on the strain, as well as on the age of the plant and the spot where it grows.

 Tropane alkaloids are toxic.
 They can be absorbed in the body through the skin and mucous membranes.
 Medicinally, they have been traditionally used to treat chronic bronchitis, pain, flu symptoms, and other conditions.
 Plants containing tropane alkaloids usually have a history of use as a hallucinogen by humans throughout time and space.

 How many alkaloids are in every part of the plant?

 - Seeds (fresh): up to 0.7%